What have we done

 PLANTED 2 MILLION TREES

 Trees on the Land is a cross-border initiative from the Green Economy Foundation.
-The project works to establish young native trees at sites across the Republic of Ireland and Northern Ireland.
+The project works to establish young native trees at sites across the Republic of Ireland and Northern Ireland where it is partnered with The Woodland Trust.

 We plant small woodlands, coppices, orchards, hedgerows, shelter belts, agroforestry projects, reforestation sites and larger woodlands.
-The project has planted over a million trees since 2013.
+The project has planted over two million trees since 2013.

 For more information please see www.treesontheland.com